doctashay/DayZ-Missions/README.md

 # DayZ Legacy Mission Data
 A collection of mission files for DayZ Legacy 0.44.

-dayz_Auto.ChernarusPlus contains the current working version of DayZ Legacy.
 Scripts in this repository make references to `modules_Dayz.pbo`and `server_data.pbo` which are both script modules.
 These contain scripted gameplay data for almost every type of player interaction with the game world.

-Scripts executed on the client are not included in this repository.
+The "redirected" version of these script modules lives in my DayZ-Legacy-Addons repository.

+dayz_Auto.ChernarusPlus contains the current working version of the DayZ Legacy mission.